Home > Family Law > Divorce

-The Family Law Act 1975 binds the court to provide primary considerations to what is in the best interests of the children when making an order.
+The Family Law Act 1975 (Cth) binds the court to provide primary considerations to what is in the best interests of the children when making an order.
 The court must ensure that their orders protect the children from family violence or abuse.
 The court must also ensure that it is safe and in the best interests of the children to maintain relationships with important people in their lives.

 Application of interim orders

 It may be urgent to have interim orders made by the court in place if the child is at risk of being exposed to family violence or subjected to child abuse.
-Such orders are also applicable if there is a risk to the child of being abducted and or relocated.
+Such orders are also applicable if there is a risk of the child being abducted and or relocated.
 The court may impose orders to prevent such events.
 It is important to note that interim orders can be altered by the court at any time before or at the final hearing as interim orders are temporary to deal with important or urgent issues.

 Contact us today for a confidential conversation regarding your Family Law matter.

 If any of the above has resonated with you we encourage you to reach out to our experienced Narre Warren Family Lawyers today for a confidential conversation about your parenting order matter.
 We may be reached by the above 'contact us' box or alternatively please call us on (03) 9117 6189.